Samirah-M/social-blog/server/to-do-olist.md

 ## Frontend

 make frontend access to backend look good
-    and make it output to a repeatable block standard add inputs for adding and updating
+X    and make it output to a repeatable block standard add inputs for adding and updating after auth
+    only allow updating and deleting your own posts your posts page

 ## Backend